Table of Contents

 • Can get started on new projects quicker

-There are several insurance considerations to take into account when choosing which subcontractors to use global-level insurance requirements for.
-Here’s some indicators that global-level insurance requirements might be a fit:
+There are several insurance considerations to take into account when choosing which subcontractors to use blanket insurance requirements for.
+Here’s some indicators that blanket insurance requirements might be a fit:

 • Relatively standard project to project requirements that don’t include high-risk exceptions or exclusions